MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-get-token.md

 # Note that if the Connector service is not uninstalled properly, next iteration can fail on this machine.

 Write-Output "---------------------------------------"
 Write-Output "Performing the cleanup.
-Kindly follow the prompts to Uninstall and clean the state" Write-Output "---------------------------------------"
+Kindly be patient" Write-Output "---------------------------------------"

-Start-Process -FilePath 'C:\temp\MicrosoftEntraPrivateNetworkConnectorInstaller.exe' /uninstall -Wait
+C:\temp\MicrosoftEntraPrivateNetworkConnectorInstaller.exe /uninstall /quiet

+#Wait 60 seconds
+Start-Sleep -Seconds 60

 # Delete the related files.
 Note that if you need to get the token again from

 Write-Host "Cleaning Up....."
-Remove-Item C:\temp\*.*
-Remove-Item -Path "C:\temp"
+Remove-Item -Path "C:\temp" -Recurse
 Remove-Item -Path "C:\Program Files\Microsoft Entra private network connector" -Recurse Remove-Item -Path "C:\Program Files\Microsoft Entra private network connector updater" -Recurse

 Write-Output "---------------------------------------"
-Write-Output "Access Token that you acquired is available in C:\token.txt. " Write-Output "---------------------------------------"
+Write-Output "All Cleaned Up.
+Access Token that you acquired is available in C:\token.txt. " Write-Output "---------------------------------------"

 } else {